Creativity (religion)

-Creativity, historically known as the (World) Church of the Creator, is an atheistic (nontheistic) white supremacist new religious movement espousing white separatism, antitheism, antisemitism, anti-Christianity, scientific racism, homophobia, and religious/philosophical naturalism.
+Creativity is an atheistic new religious movement espousing white separatism, antitheism, antisemitism, anti-Christianity, and religious/philosophical naturalism.
 Creativity is an openly racist religion urging for "White pride" and has been classified as a hate group by the Southern Poverty Law Center and the Anti-Defamation League.
-It was founded in Lighthouse Point, Florida, United States, by Ben Klassen as the Church of the Creator in 1973.
+It was established in Lighthouse Point, Florida, United States, by Ben Klassen as the religion of his Church of the Creator (COTC) in 1973.
 It now has a presence in several states of the U.S. as well as Australia, Eastern Europe, and the United Kingdom.

-Creativity is promoted by two organizations: the Creativity Alliance (CA also known as the Church of Creativity), and the Creativity Movement.
-The two groups have common origins, both being created in 2003 after Klassen's successor Matthew F. Hale (who had renamed the organisation New Church of the Creator) was arrested and sentenced to 40 years in prison.
+Creativity was initially the religion of Klassen's COTC.
+After his death in 1993, he was succeeded as leader by Matthew F. Hale (who renamed it the New Church of the Creator, then the World Church of the Creator).
+When Hale was arrested and sentenced to 40 years in prison in 2003, two groups were created that continue to uphold the religion: the Creativity Alliance (CA also known as the Church of Creativity), and the Creativity Movement.
+The two groups have common origins.

 Creativity claims a naturalistic and racialistic worldview, based on the "survival, expansion and advancement of the White race", according to what the group classifies as the "eternal laws of nature, the experience of history, on logic and common sense".
 Members of the group believe in a "racial holy war" between "white and non-white races", such as Jews, black people, and mixed-race people.

+Flag of Creativity.
+The red field symbolizes the struggle for the survival, expansion, and advancement of the white race, and the fly-side white triangle represents a "whiter and brighter world".